amirhosseinzlf/STARLA/README.md

 In our custom version of the Mountain Car, climbing the left hill is considered an unsafe situation.
 Consequently, reaching to the leftmost position in the environment results in a termination with the lowest reward.

-Consider a situation in which we are trying to reach to the goal within 180 time steps.

 We define functional faults as follows:

 - **Functional fault:** If in an episode, the car climbs the left hill and passes the left border of the environment, we consider that there is a functional fault and the reward is equal to the minimum reward (-200).

 ## Code Breakdown